jetstack/kube-oidc-proxy/demo/README.md

 $ kubectl get ingressroutes -n auth
 ```

-You should now see the DNS challenge attempting to be furfilled by Cert-Manager
+You should now see the DNS challenge attempting to be fullfilled by Cert-Manager
 in your DNS Zone details in the Google Cloud console.

 Once complete, three TLS secrets will be generated, `gangway-tls`, `dex-tls`,